What's in the rental kit?

 Hatching kits are available for pickup from one of our farm locations:

-Pickups take place on Sundays, alternating between our two farm locations.
 During the order process you will be asked to select from one of our farm locations for pickup as well as select the start date for your experience.
 We will confirm these details with you during the order process.
+We are not delivering kits at this time.

 I already have all of the equipment needed to hatch and care for chicks.
 Can I purchase the guide and curriculum separately?